CMCD1996/Portfolio/resume.md

 ### **University of Auckland Investment Club Co-President (2020)**

-* co-led a team of 17 who run investing and finance-related events for 400 general members.
+* Co-led a team of 17 who run investing and finance-related events for 400 general members.
 I managed internal and external relationships while overseeing four competitions, the Women Engagement Initiative and the Investment Committee who manage a $25,000 fund on behalf of the club

 ### **University of Auckland Dean’s Executive Committee (2018 – 2019)**